School Science Lessons

 E957 Thaumatin (protein from plant Thaumococcus danielli (artificial sweetener, flavour enhancer) (used with wine, bread, fruit)

-Fining, clarify wine to removing tannins and proteins with isinglass, gelatin, clay, egg white, milk, seaweed
+Fining wine: To clarify wine by removing tannins and proteins with isinglass, gelatin, clay, egg white, milk, seaweed.

 Flavonoids, plant polyphenols